-A refund due to a student for overpayment will be issued upon request and after at least 14 working days following the date the WebCheck payment was made, or the check payment has been deposited into a student's account.
+Refund checks or E-Refunds due to students for over payment will be issued upon request and after at least 30 working days following the date a check has been deposited to a student's account.

-A refund will be made payable to the student unless the account credit is due to the posting of a PLUS Loan.
-The refund is then processed in the borrower's name or to the student if written permission by the borrower is provided to the Bursar's Office to release the funds to the student.
+A refund check will be made payable to the student (if non-minor) unless the account credit is due to the posting of a PLUS Loan or Monthly Payment Plan payment.
+The refund is then processed in the borrower's/payee's name or to the student if written permission by the borrower/payee is provided to the Bursar's Office to release the funds to the student.